devheyaragon/nodered/sensfloor-dialog/readme.md

-# Futurshape's SensFloor technology with Aragon Voice Dialog
+# Future-Shape's SensFloor technology with Aragon Voice Dialog
 ![sensfloor-dialog](sensfloor-dialog.png)

 This flow demonstrates how to integrate Futurshape's SensFloor technology with Aragon Voice Dialog.